Returning customers are worth more than you think. So, here are 4 easy to implement ways to increase customer retention and customer retention rates.

 We are living in the age of automation, and that means that more than ever, there is a premium on human interaction.

-The first one, believe it or not is that we answered the phone. ((That’s right, applaud me for answering the phone!
-Yes, yes, it is a genius revolution I started!
-Have you tried my famous peanut butter and jelly?))
+The first one, believe it or not is that they answered the phone. ((That’s right, people answering the phone!))

 You would think that this would be obvious right?
 But I think there are so many people, that in their heads they’re already this billion dollar business and, “Hey man, answering the phone doesn’t scale, so we’re trying to make it so that nobody can contact us.
 You just use our online forms.”

-But because of this, it blew my mind that when I would go to music conferences I would overhear one musician telling another, especially in the early days when not a lot of people had heard of CD Baby yet, this guy would say, “Oh you’re not on CD Baby yet.
+But because of this, at music conferences they would overhear one musician telling another, especially in the early days when not a lot of people had heard of CD Baby yet, “Oh you’re not on CD Baby yet.
 Dude, CD Baby is awesome.
 You know what?
 They answer the phone.
 You can call them and they answer and you can talk to a real person!”

 They’re like, “No way!”